2026 dates filling up! Earlybird rates concluding on July 1, 2026

 Unlike the paved or highly developed paths found closer to Tokyo, the route to Kumotori is a true mountain traverse.
 The terrain is varied, requiring consistent focus and a high degree of "mountain sense."

-• The Terrain: Expect a mix of rooted forest paths, loose volcanic soil, and narrow, rocky ridgelines.
+• The Terrain: Accommodating and well maintained.
+Expect a hiker-friendly dirt trail interspersed with rooted forest paths, and gradual rocky ridgelines.

 An Endurance Day